21bq1a4232/Chat-with-pdf/README.md

 ## Overview

 This project is a web application that integrates an AI chat interface with advanced search capabilities and streaming text generation.
-The application utilizes various technologies including Django, Flask, OpenAI, Hugging Face, and ChromaDB to deliver an interactive and dynamic user experience.
+The application utilizes various technologies including Django, Hugging Face, and FAISSDB to deliver an interactive and dynamic user experience.

 ## Features